We’ve helped more than 100 women and here’s a compilation of all the questions that you might have.

 You can always speak to our team and consult us to learn more.
 We are always here to help and provide you with the necessary information.

-Our consultation concierge is a dedicated team member who can help you schedule consultations, appointments, and diagnostic testing.
+Our Care Advocate is a dedicated team member who can help you schedule consultations, appointments, and diagnostic testing.

 We understand that many women may feel apprehensive upon learning about the need for self-administered injections prior to the egg retrieval procedure.
 However, it's important to note that discomfort rather than moderate-to-severe pain is commonly reported by women throughout the process.
 Of course, we need to highlight that every individual's pain tolerance level differs.